hisaac/numberology/README.md

 > Numerology is the study of the numerical value of the letters in words, names and ideas.
 It is often associated with the paranormal, alongside astrology and similar divinatory arts.

 The ideas that numerology is based off of come from [Pythagoras](https://en.wikipedia.org/wiki/Pythagoras) (c.
 570–495 BC) — yes, [*the* Pythagorus](https://en.wikipedia.org/wiki/Pythagorean_theorem) — and [Augustine of Hippo](https://en.wikipedia.org/wiki/Augustine_of_Hippo) (A.D.
 354–430).
-Modern numerology came to be in the 1930s, and is merely "inspired" by Pythagoras' work.
-I'm not sure Pythagoras himself would agree with the system and the conclusions it draws.
+Modern numerology came to be in the 1930s, and is merely “inspired” by Pythagoras’ work.
+I’m not sure Pythagoras himself would agree with the system and the conclusions it draws.

-I don't personally believe in numerology's paranormal aspects, but the *the study of the numerical value of the letters in words* makes for a fun programming challenge.
+I don’t personally believe in numerology’s paranormal aspects, but the *the study of the numerical value of the letters in words* makes for a fun programming challenge.

 ## Why?

 I decided to learn Python recently, and I was looking for an easy programming problem that I could work on to help me learn.
 The numerology system is just that.
-It's got some fun and simple arithmetic and language components that are interesting to think about, and interesting to implement within code.
+It’s got some fun and simple arithmetic and language components that are interesting to think about, and interesting to implement within code.

 Writing it in Python made me want to do the same in the other languages I knew at the time (JavaScript, C#, and Swift), which then made me want to expand the scope outward.
-I've found that this simple algorithm is a great way to learn the basic numerical and string based methods of a language.
-And because numerology also deals with birthdates (see the *How?* section below), I can learn a language's built-in date logic as well, if it has any.
+I’ve found that this simple algorithm is a great way to learn the basic numerical and string based methods of a language.
+And because numerology also deals with birthdates (see the *How?* section below), I can learn a language’s built-in date logic as well, if it has any.

 ## How?